alexi.sh

 What to do instead

-• Look at draft history and version control rather than just the final text.
+• Look at draft history and version control, not just the final text.

 • Ask follow-up questions about the work, or compare against a known writing sample.

-• If you must use a detector, treat its output as one weak input, document the false-positive risk, and never automate a decision or accusation on it alone.
+• If you must use a detector, treat its output as one weak input.
+Note the false-positive risk.
+And never auto-run a decision or claim on it alone.

-For related context on how these models handle your data and where the real risks lie, see whether ChatGPT is safe to use.
+For more on how these models handle your data and where the real risks lie, see whether ChatGPT is safe to use.

 The bottom line